2019 Philippine general election: Commission on Elections membership

-On October 17, 2017, the House of Representatives impeached Commission on Elections Chairman Andres D. Bautista due to allegations of manipulation of the 2016 vice presidential election in favor of Leni Robredo.
+On October 17, 2017, the House of Representatives impeached Commission on Elections Chairman Andres Bautista due to allegations of manipulation of the 2016 vice presidential election in favor of Leni Robredo.
 Hours earlier, Bautista announced his resignation effective December 31.
 President Duterte accepted Bautista's resignation effective immediately, on October 23.
 Duterte then appointed Sheriff Abas as new chairman, in November 2017.

 The Commission on Appointments confirmed Duterte's appointment of Abas as chairman in May 2018.
 Abas was expected to head the commission on the 2019 elections.
 At the confirmation hearing, Abas defended the commission's purchase of the vote-counting machines, saying that they were purchased at one-third of the cost.
 The commission later confirmed Duterte's appointment of Socorro Inting as commissioner later that month.
 Duterte also appointed Marlon S. Casquejo as commissioner on June and Undersecretary of Justice Antonio Kho as commissioner on July, completing the commission's seven seats.